 Cas.
-I did not: he was but a fool that brought
+I did not: he was but a fooi that brought

 My answer back.
-Brutus hath rived my heart: A friend should bear his friend's infirmities.
-But Brutus makes mine greater than they are.
+Brutus hath rived my heart: A friend should bear his friend's infirmities, But Brutus makes mine greater than they are.

+Bru.
 I do not, till you practice them on me.
-Bru You love me not.

 Cas.
+You love me not.

-Bru I do not like your faults.
-A friendly eve could never see such faults.
+Bru.
+I do not like your faults.

 Cas.
+A friendly eye could never see such faults.

-A flatterer's would not, though they do appear Bru.
+Bru.
+A flatterer's would not, though they do appear

 As huge as high Olympus.

-Come, Antony, and young Octavius, come, Cas.
-Revenge yourselves alone on Cassius, For Cassius is a-weary of the world; Hated by one he loves; braved by his brother; Checked like a bondman; all his faults observed.
-Set in a note-book, learned, and conned by rote, To cast into my teeth.
-Oh, I could weep My spirit from mine eves!
-There is my dagger, And here my naked breast; within, a heart Dearer than Plutus' mine, richer than gold: If that thou be'st a Roman, take it forth: I, that denied thee gold, will give my heart: Strike, as thou didst at Cæsar: for, I know, When thou didst hate him worst, thou lovedst him better Than ever thou lovedst Cassius.
-Sheathe your dagger: Bru.
+Come, Antony, and young Oetavius, come, Cas.
+Revenge vourselves alone on Cassius, For Cassius is aweary of the world; Hated by one he loves; braved by his brother; Checked like a bondman; all his faults observed, Set in a notebook, learned, and conned by rote, To east into my teeth.
+Oh, I could weep My spirit from mine eyes!
+There is my dagger, And here my naked breast; within, a heart Dearer than Plutus' mine, richer than gold: If that thou be'st a Roman, take it forth: I, that denied thee gold, will give my heart: Strike, as thou didst at Cæsar; for, I know, When thou didst hate him worst, thou lovedst him better Than ever thou lovedst Cassius.

+Bru.
+Sheathe your dagger:

 Be angry when you will, it shall have scope; Do what you will, dishonor shall be humor.
 O Cassius, you are yoked with a lamb That carries anger as the flint bears fire; Who, much enforced, shows a hasty spark, And straight is cold again.
-Hath Cassius lived Cas.
-To be but mirth and laughter to his Brutus, When grief, and blood ill-tempered, vexeth him?
-When I spoke that, I was ill-tempered, too.
-Bru.
-Do you confess so much?
-Give me your hand.
-Cas.